Postgraduate Programme by Research

 Admission to all research programmes

-There are two start/registration dates for postgraduate research programmes: September and March of each academic year.Closing Date for Applications: While there is no deadline for applications, please note that any new student wishing to apply for School or College research funding must submit their application by the 1st May 2017 for the 2017/2018 academic year (September 2017 and March 2018 intake).
+While there is no deadline for applications, please note that any new student wishing to apply for School or College research funding must submit their application by the 1st May 2018 for the 2018/2019 academic year (September 2018 and March 2019 intake).
 Please note that funding is currently contingent on registration as a full-time Ph.D. student.
 Students must make their application for Postgraduate studentship awards in conjunction with their Ph.D. application.
 This process is done online via www.tcd.ie/courses/postgraduate/.

 Guidelines for Application: